 Jane.

-Dup. no no rick, too reserved. it to 'em george! tu-dup, pu-dee-da... no no, on now, loosen up. listen, them! it... ah! okay! alright, one more Ce!
+Dup. no no rick, too reserved. it to 'em george! tu-dup, pu-dee-da... no no, come on now, up. listen, them! it... ah! okay! alright, one more Ce!

 Tu-dup, du-dee-da... let's this phenomenon. tu-duppy-dup-pu-dee-da... now look, rick and and carl, you're, wonderful but you're just too reserved.
 I can...
-I you wil Ybe in a minute. okay, I'll t-tell you go back to your and we'll bring up the next batch. carl, and jane! alright, you try...?
+I you wil Ybe in a minute. okay, I'll t-tell you go back to your seats and we'll up the next batch. carl, and jane! alright, you try...?

 you say frank!